stormchaserroleplaying/stormchaserRPG/Species/Lineages/Aasimar/index.md

 An aasimar who was touched by dark powers as a youth or who turns to evil in early adulthood can become one of the fallen: a group of aasimar whose inner light has been replaced by shadow.

 ### Herald Aasimar
+Herald aasimar as descended from messenger angels and other similar celestials.
+Their divine bloodline shows in their phenomenal quickness of body and mind.

 ### Protector Aasimar
 Protector aasimar are charged by the powers of good to guard the weak, to strike at evil wherever it arises, and to stand vigilant against the darkness.
 From a young age, a protector aasimar receives advice and directives that urge to stand against evil.